 Many teenagers believe that after high school, the doors of opportunity fling open.
 They intellectually understand that success won’t be automatic.
 But they still hope for straight A’s in college, a quick promotion at the new job, and fast and deep new friendships.
 When the inevitable obstacles hit next year, your teenager may have difficulty navigating challenges.
-Take advantage of the next few months to:
+A senior year tip: Take advantage of the next few months to:

 - Anticipate and highlight obstacles that your senior will likely face.